21 Things to Know Before Moving to Atlanta, GA [2024]

 In comparison to other major cities, the cost of living in Atlanta doesn’t break the bank.

-According to Payscale, the cost of living in Atlanta is 1% lower and housing is also 6% lower than the national average.
+According to Payscale, the cost of living in Atlanta is 2% higher and housing is 8% higher than the national average.

 Here’s a breakdown of how much things cost when moving to Atlanta, as reported by Payscale:

 Compared to other metropolitan areas, Atlanta is relatively affordable for buying or renting a home.
-Over the past year, Atlanta proper has seen a sharp 17.3% increasein rents.
-You can expect to pay a median of $1,396 for a one-bedroom apartment or $1,405 for a two-bedroom.
+Over the past year, Atlanta proper has seen a 6.1% decrease in rents.
+Whether you’re looking for a one bedroom or two, you can expect to pay about the same: the median is $1,542 for a one-bedroom apartment or $1,543 for a two-bedroom.

 To live comfortably in a one-bedroom apartment in Atlanta, you should shoot for an income of at least $55,840 a year or $26.85 an hour.
 For a two-bedroom apartment, you'll need to earn at least $56,200 a year or $27.02 an hour.